salimcodes/salimcodes/README.md

 ## Hello, folks!

-> If you are here, you are probably wondering who Salim Olanrewaju Oyinlola is;
+> If you are here, you are probably wondering who Salim Oyinlola is;

 - Salim is an Undergrad. student at University of Lagos, currently studying Electrical and Electronics Engineering.
 He is also a Microsoft Learn Student Ambassador.